What needs to be done

 Kokanee Remote Stream Incubator

 The recently completed Ecological Survey of "Late Run" Kokanee in Lake Sammamish (Ecological Survey) indicates there are knowledge gaps hindering our understanding of kokanee ecology.
-These include: population genetics, spawning habitat quantity, stream hydrology, water quality, stream productivity, lake water quality, lake productivity, pathogens, and species assemblage.
-We believe that kokanee are an indicator species for the health of the Lake Sammamish Watershed - their population responds to habitat quality, water quality, and other watershed conditions.
-There are many questions which need answers in order to rapidly and effectively return the kokanee to a healthy sustainable population.
+These include population genetics, spawning habitat quantity, stream hydrology, water quality, stream productivity, lake water quality, lake productivity, pathogens, and species assemblage.
+We believe that kokanee are an indicator species for the health of the Lake Sammamish Watershed, as their population responds to habitat quality, water quality, and other watershed conditions.
+There are many questions that need answers in order to rapidly and effectively return the kokanee to a healthy sustainable population.
 To help answer these questions, TU is creating a "Kokanee Dashboard" which will offer snapshots of Lake Sammamish's health by compiling a variety of data collected by other organizations into an accessible GIS-based interactive map.